-I use an artistic process that often consists of layering thin, transparent paper upon which I subsequently paint and draw.
+I use an artistic process that often consists of layering thin transparent paper upon which I paint and draw.
 Paper offers an intuitive medium that allows for overlapping and for organic coming together of spaces.

 Bastienne Schmidt was born in Munich, Germany, and was raised in Greece and Italy.
 She studied anthropology at the University Ludwig-Maximilian Universitaet in Munich, Germany and graduated with a degree of Fine Arts from the University Accademia di Belli Arti, Perugia, Italy.
 She spent 10 years in New York, where she maintains a studio, before moving full time to Bridgehampton.